Domagoj00056/LinearAlgebraDoneRight-Solutions/README.md

 ![License](https://img.shields.io/github/license/SupremeLordGamer/latex-linear-algebra-solutions)
 ![Last Commit](https://img.shields.io/github/last-commit/SupremeLordGamer/latex-linear-algebra-solutions)

+## Why Linear Algebra Done Right
+The book is excellently laid out, with clear definitions and elegant proofs.
+Its unique title comes from the author, Sheldon Axler, deliberately postponing the introduction of determinants until the very end of the textbook, which leads to more intuitive and insightful proofs.
+The exercises are challenging and help reinforce the learning experience.

 ## Where to find the book
 The author, Sheldon Axler, has generously made Linear Algebra Done Right available for free online at: https://linear.axler.net/